Campsites & Glamping

 Tent Package Rental

 A cheaper option than glamping is using a Netflix-style camping package rental.
 You can have them sent straight to Four Quarters Farm, where they'll be waiting for you at check-in.
-Two good websites for this are Outdoorsgeek.com and Stouttent.com.
+Check out Outdoorsgeek.com for details.

 If you are shipping to Four Quarters, please set your shipping like this:

 c/o Honcho __Your Full Name - Day of Arrival__ (c/o Honcho Bob Smith Wed)

 This is a 100% Leave No Trace Event

 We must respect Four Quarters Farm and keep this clean.
 NOT A SINGLE PIECE OF TRASH SHOULD EVER HIT THE GROUND.
 All attendees are responsible for carrying their trash with them until it can be thrown away at their sites or at the stages.
 This includes cigarette butts.
 Anyone caught flicking cigarette butts will be punished, and is risking future use of the venue for us.
 Don't be slobs.
 Keep it clean.
 Use your pockets.
 Or get a cigarette holder

 Some useful tips for campers of all experience levels:

 - Garbage Bags (Once again, we are a 100% leave no trace event)

 - Phone + Wall & Car Charger + Power brick for charging